As Michael Godsey noted in The Deconstruction of the K-12 Teacher

 Really the only barrier to all schools becoming a local hub of professional networks is change in school design.
 How do educators begin to shift the notion of their practice?
 How do educators move from a place of ‘sage on the stage’ or ‘knowledge facilitator’ to a place of facilitating connections?
 These are perhaps the hardest barriers to this transformation.

-Network: How diverse and deep are a students professional connections?
+Network: How diverse and deep are a student's professional connections?

-Real-World Experience: How much time have students spent learning outside of school?
+Real-world experience: How much time have students spent learning outside of school?

 Creation: How much have students created instead of consumed?

 Coming up with the tools to measure this Future Quotient are what is needed next.
 How do we adequately measure the depth of student networks, the impact of their real-world learning experience and their propensity to create instead of consume?
-Developing instruments for measuring these endeavours may legitimize a paradigm shift in education.
+Developing instruments for measuring these endeavors may legitimize a paradigm shift in education.